 The emerald ash borer (EAB) is an exotic beetle from Asia that was discovered feeding on ash (Fraxinus sp.) trees in southeastern Michigan in 2002.
-EAB is responsible for killing over 20 million trees in Michigan, Ohio, Indiana, Illinois, Maryland, and Canada.
+EAB is responsible for killing over 30 million trees in the northeastern United States and Canada.
 Beetle larvae feed under the bark and outer sapwood of the ash tree, producing galleries that eventually kill branches and entire trees.

-The Bureau of Forestry is currently surveying ash trees in search for the EAB.
+The Bureau of Forestry is currently monitoring EAB activity in the City.
 If you suspect you have emerald ash borer please call 311 or the beetle hotline, 312-74BEETL (312-742-3385).